Why go fast when you can go hyper-fast?

 “We’re on a good track here.
 I can’t imagine slowing down, but then again, we have no need to go much faster”, says Kimmo Kinnunen.

 The new platform development is slowly but surely catching up previous generation service in terms of feature scope.
 The old service is expected to retire next year as Enegia team with Nordcloud Solutions and another contractor has pushed some 20 new feature releases to the new EnerKey platform.

-Transition is not only about replacing outdated technology, but also exploiting the benefits of speed:
+The transition is not only about replacing outdated technology, but also exploiting the benefits of speed:

-“We’re finally able to address customer requests on a more timely fashion.
+“We’re finally able to address customer requests in a more timely fashion.
 If we decide to prioritize a new feature, it can be a matter of weeks to its release on the new platform and with the current process.

 If the release of a new feature after its design and development is delayed by several months only due to slow release cycle, this will negatively affect the return-on-investment” Kimmo recounts.